mbottini/concept2haskell/writeup.md

 Typically, we deal with IO last in Haskell.
-The idea is that we define our pure functions first, and then we take a deep breath, carve a couple of protective runes into our desks, and dabble just enough in side effects to get the job done without summoning Zalgo to the Realm of Men.
+The idea is that we define our pure functions first, and then we take a deep breath, carve a couple of protective runes into our desks, and dabble just enough in side effects to get the job done without summoning Zalgo to the Material Plane.

 Unfortunately, in this case, I really didn't want to come up with a bunch of binary numbers to test my functions.
 I needed the actual data first.
 This meant